archion/eHosts/README.md

 ## Download binary file

-Binary file can be downloaded [here](https://github.com/archion/eHosts/releases)
+Binary file can be downloaded [here](https://github.com/archion/eHosts/releases) thanks to [trust](https://github.com/japaric/trust)

 ## Building from Source
 If binary doesn't work, you can build from source by yourself.
-Before start, Rust nightly is required.
+Before start, Rust is required.
 You can download from [here](http://www.rust-lang.org/install.html).
 After installed:

 ```
 $ cargo install --git 'https://github.com/archion/eHosts'